oasis-tcs/odf-tc/README.md

 #### LibreOffice pretty printing XML within ODT/ZIP

-It's convenient to enable the XML pretty-printing in LibreOffice: go to "Tools-->Options...-->Advanced" Press on the "Open Expert Configuration" button.
+It's convenient for Git reviews to enable the XML pretty-printing in LibreOffice: go to "Tools-->Options...-->Advanced" Press on the "Open Expert Configuration" button.
 Search for "prettyprinting" and toggle it on, or alternatively add this line in registrymodifications.xcu in $HOME/.config/libreoffice/4